 All days missed due to inclement weather will be made up at the end of the school year or on staff development days, as appropriate.

 Spartanburg County School District Two, in compliance with Title VI and Title VII of the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972, Section 504 of the Rehabilitation Act of 1973, the employment provisions (Title I) of the Americans with Disabilities Act of 1990, Age Discrimination and Employment Act, and all other applicable civil rights laws, does not discriminate on the basis of race, sex, color, religion, national origin, age, disability, or veteran status in employment/provision of educational opportunities.
-Contacts: Section 504-Dr. Nancy Turner; Title IX-Brantley Enloe.
+Contacts: Section 504-Dr. Sue Whitaker; Title IX-Brantley Enloe.

 Template by OS Templates